-In the wake of Charlie's unexpected departure, I was again asked to serve as Acting Director while a search for a permanent director was conducted.
-When this search proved unsuccessful, I assumed the directorship of the Laboratory.
+In the wake of Charlie's unexpected departure, Hans Kende was again asked to serve as Acting Director while a search for a permanent director was conducted.
+When this search proved unsuccessful, he assumed the directorship of the Laboratory.
 The challenges and opportunities (as administrators like to phrase it) were great at that time.
-A new wing was added to our building for which I had to assume local responsibility.
-We received in the bargain four new laboratories, an enlarged library, a room full of new growth chambers, and a graphics and photography facility.
-Even better, we were given the go-ahead to hire four new faculty members to inhabit the new laboratories.
-Together with the Department of Botany and Plant Pathology, we were able to offer an Assistant Professorship within the tenure system to Shauna Somerville who until then had held a research position in the PRL.
-Shauna established our monoclonal antibody facility and started a new "task" on plantpathogen interactions.
-In the first round of our external searching, we selected from over 200 applicants Natasha Raikhel and Jonathan Walton.
+A new wing was added to our building, and the PRL received four new laboratories, an enlarged library, a room full of new growth chambers, and a graphics and photography facility.
+Even better, we were given the go-ahead to hire four new faculty members in the tenure track.
+Together with the Department of Botany and Plant Pathology, we were able to offer, in 1986, an assistant professorship to Shauna Somerville.
+Shauna established our monoclonal antibody facility and started a new task on plantpathogen interactions.
+In the first round of our external search, we selected Natasha Raikhel and Jonathan Walton from over 200 applicants.
 Natasha came in the fall of 1986 as Assistant Professor of Botany from the University of Georgia to build a program in cell biology.
 Jonathan joined us in the spring of 1987 as Assistant Professor of Botany and Plant Pathology.
 He came from the ARCO Plant Cell Research Center in Dublin, California, to establish a program on the synthesis and action of host-specific fungal toxins.
-Pamela Green and Thomas Newman moved from the Rockefeller University to the PRL in the fall of 1988, Pam as Assistant Professor of Biochemistry, Tom as Research Assistant Professor in the PRL.
-Pam's research program deals with the molecular determinants of mRNA turnover and Tom is in the process of establishing a program on the molecular events underlying gravitropic responses in plants.
+Pamela Green and Thomas Newman moved from the Rockefeller University to the PRL in the fall of 1988, Pam as Assistant Professor of Biochemistry and Tom as Research Assistant Professor in the PRL.
+Pam's research program dealt with the molecular determinants of mRNA turnover, and Tom's main contribution became the establishment of our DNA sequencing facility and the production of the first Arabidopsis EST library.

 Unfortunately, the happy events surrounding the enlargement and rejuvenation of our faculty were seriously clouded by the tragic death of Barry Chelm in September 1987.
 Barry died of respiratory failure on a camping trip in Wisconsin.
-In the six years that he had been with us as a faculty member, he had built an internationally recognized program on the molecular biology of nitrogen fixation by Bradyrhizobium japonicum.
+In the six years that he was at the PRL, he had built an internationally recognized program on the molecular biology of nitrogen fixation by Bradyrhizobium japonicum.
 At the time of his death, he had a large group of graduate students and postdoctoral research associates, all of whom were able to finish their projects or to move to other laboratories.

-After four years of service, I stepped down from the directorship of the PRL in the summer of 1988 to devote myself again fully to my research program.
-I was replaced as Director by Peter Wolk who is also a "charter member" of the PRL.
-Peter had to face very soon a situation of financial retrenchments, both within the University and at DOE.
+After four years of service, Hans Kende stepped down from the directorship of the PRL in the summer of 1988 to devote himself again fully to his research program.
+He was replaced as Director by Peter Wolk, another "charter member" of the PRL.
+Very soon, Peter had to face a situation of financial retrenchments, both within the University and at DOE.
 However, he managed to steer our research programs clear of major financial reductions.
 In spite of the financial problems, he was successful in filling, jointly with the Department of Microbiology and Public Health, Barry Chelm's former position.
-In the summer of this year, Frans de Bruijn will join us from the Max-Planck-Institute of Breeding Research in Cologne and will continue his work on nitrogen fixation.
+In the summer of 1990, Frans de Bruijn arrived from the Max-Planck-Institute of Breeding Research in Cologne, Germany, to continue his work on nitrogen fixation and microbial ecology.